onflow/nft-storefront/docs/documentation.md

 We recommend that sellers use the [`cleanupExpiredListings`](#fun-cleanupExpiredListings) function to manage expired listings.

-Note -** *We recommend that marketplaces and dApps not to display expired listings in their UIs as they cannot be purchased.*
+Note: ***We recommend that marketplaces and dApps not to display expired listings in their UIs as they cannot be purchased.***

 ## Purchasing NFTs